SAN DIEGO COUNTY

 San Diego County Public Health

-Dr. Wooten has been with the County of San Diego Health and Human Services Agency since 2001, initially as the Deputy Health Officer and now serving as the Public Health Officer since February 2007.
-In her current role, she has oversight for almost 500 employees and a budget of approximately $100M, serving a county of 3.1 million residents.
+She has been with the County of San Diego Health and Human Services Agency since 2001, initially as the Deputy Health Officer and now serves as the Public Health Officer since February 2007.
+She is an ardent supporter of public health and has a strong interest in health disparities and health equity.

-Dr. Wooten is a Board member for the California Conference of Local Health Officers (CCLHO), currently serving a two-year term as President, and the Health Officers Association of California (HOAC).
-She is also a past Board member (2009-2011) of the National Association of County and City Health Officials (NACCHO).
-Dr. Wooten began her three year term on the PHAB Board of Directors in 2012.
+Dr. Wooten is a past Board member, and past president (2011-13), of the California Conference of Local Health Officers (CCLHO); current Board member, and past President (2013-15) of the Health Officers Association of California (HOAC); and past Board member (2009-2011) of the National Association of County and City Health Officials (NACCHO).
+Dr. Wooten is a current Board member of the Public Health Accreditation Board (PHAB) of Directors (2011-present), member of the NACCHO Big Cities Health Coalition (2014-present), and member of the Advisory Committee to the Director of the Centers for Disease Control and Prevention (CDC) (2015-present).